ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 - [lintr](https://github.com/jimhester/lintr) for diagnostic scripts written in R
 - [codespell](https://pypi.org/project/codespell/) to check grammar

-The good news is that ``pre-commit`` has been already installed when we chose development installation.
-``pre-commit`` is a command line and runs all of those tools.
+The good news is that ``pre-commit`` we installed already is a command line and runs all of those tools.
 It also fixes some of those errors.
 To explore other tools, have a look at ESMValTool documentation on [Code quality](https://docs.esmvaltool.org/en/latest/community/ code_documentation.html#code-quality).